-TCL PROCEDURE 5-1-502.7 Keys to classrooms, labs, and offices are issued to faculty on a need-basis.
+Keys to classrooms, labs, and offices are issued to faculty on a need-basis.
 A request for keys is processed with an email to support@tcl.edu through the division dean.
-When an employee leaves college employment, all keys must be returned before clearance can be completed.
-Keys may not be reproduced.
+When an employee leaves college employment, all keys

 College Vehicles